rschristopher/rschristopher.github.io/src/bitcoin-as-money/store-of-value.md

  they will experience Bitcoin as a
  [medium of exchange](medium-of-exchange.md).
 And then lastly,
- when they seek to save for the future, then and only then will they experience
+ when they save for the future, then and only then will they experience
  Bitcoin as a *store of value*.